nimh-mbdu/post_doc_job_ad/README.md

 ### LEARN

-As a trainee, you'll receive a crash course in data science best practices (*e.g.*[Data Carpentry](http://www.datacarpentry.org) and [ReproNim](http://www.reproducibleimaging.org)) as well as interfacing with specific neuroimaging repositories (*e.g.* [The Human Connectome Project](http://www.humanconnectome.org/), [OpenfMRI](http://openfmri.org), [UK Biobank](http://www.ukbiobank.ac.uk/),[The NIMH Data Archive](http://nda.nih.gov)).
-You'll also get a chance to meet and interact with some of the most knowledgable and accomplished scientists from around the world via the many [NIH visiting speaker series](https://www.nih.gov/news-events/events).
+As a trainee, you'll receive a crash course in data science best practices (*e.g.*[Data Carpentry](http://www.datacarpentry.org) and [ReproNim](http://www.reproducibleimaging.org)) as well as interfacing with specific neuroimaging repositories (*e.g.* [The Human Connectome Project](http://www.humanconnectome.org/), [OpenfMRI](http://openfmri.org), [UK Biobank](http://www.ukbiobank.ac.uk/), [The NIMH Data Archive](http://nda.nih.gov)).
+You'll also get a chance to meet and interact with some of the most knowledgeable and accomplished scientists from around the world via the many [NIH visiting speaker series](https://www.nih.gov/news-events/events).

 ### BUILD

  You will work with a team of researchers and developers to build and deploy neuroimaging data processing pipelines for investigators within the NIMH IRP.
-You will collaborate with and contribute to other projects throughout the world that are building standards and tools for open and reproducible neuroscience (*e.g.* [NiPy](http://nipy.org/), [BIDS](http://bids.neuroimaging.io/), [Jupyter](http://www.jupyter.org), etc).
+You will collaborate with and contribute to other projects throughout the world that are building standards and tools for open and reproducible neuroscience (*e.g.* [NiPy](http://nipy.org/), [BIDS](http://bids.neuroimaging.io/), [Jupyter](http://www.jupyter.org), etc.).
 You'll have the resources of the [NIH HPC Cluster](https://hpc.nih.gov/) at your disposal as well as additional help from the AWS cloud.
 Everything we make is open source and freely distributed.

 ### SCIENCE